We have enjoyed notable success for our pupils on the Westholme stage.

 Jennie sings with the upcoming London based, consort group, Fieri, and one of their 2014 Summer concerts has just been recorded for BBC Radio 3, live from the Ryedale Music Festival.
 She has taken part in master classes with Emma Kirkby, Stephen Varcoe, Sarah Walker, Michael Chance, Mary King and Deborah York.

 Liz has now returned to Lancashire and to Westholme, where she currently teaches LAMDA Acting and Musical Theatre.
-She is still performing and working in the theatrical industry and is very much looking forward to getting married later in the year.
+She is still performing and working in the theatrical industry and is has recently become a Mum to a baby girl.

 Lucy Bridge (2006)